Barossa Valley: People

-Currently, the Barossa Valley has a population of about 20,000.
-Most inhabitants live in Tanunda, Nuriootpa, Angaston, Williamstown and Lyndoch, each having over 1000 people.
+In 2021, 25,066 people lived in the Barossa Valley.
+Most inhabitants live in Tanunda, Nuriootpa, Angaston, Williamstown and Lyndoch, each having over 1,000 people.
 The remaining population lives in the countryside, or a few smaller towns such as Moculta and Springton.
 All of these towns are part of the Barossa local government.
+The townships of Greenock, population 1087, Seppeltsfield, population 138, and Maranaga, population 104, are located on the western ridge of the valley in Light Regional Council.
 Many facilities not available in these towns are usually supplemented in nearby Gawler.
 In recent years, increased development in the area has seen opposition from the local communities.

 Religion

 The region has a strong German Lutheran history, and many residents identify themselves as Lutherans.
 Some towns have more than one Lutheran church.
 Tanunda, for example, has Langmeil, St. Paul's, Tabor and St. Johns.
 Nuriootpa has St. Petri and Holy Trinity.
 Angaston has Zion and Salem (Penrice).

-Each major town also has a Lutheran primary school.
+Each major town has a Lutheran primary school.
 Tanunda has Tanunda Lutheran School, Nuriootpa has Redeemer, and Angaston has Good Shepherd.
 St. Jakobi, the Lutheran primary school at Lyndoch, hosts the Barossa Airshow annually as its fundraiser.